top of page

 When someone falls outside those ranges, action is taken.

-This is not a criticism of clinicians.
-It is a limitation of the tools they are given.
+It is a limitation of the tools they have available.

-One simple example is checking your iron levels.
+One simple example is iron levels.

-The NICE guidelines for iron deficiency anaemia state:
+However, the NICE guidelines for iron deficiency anaemia state:

 A serum ferritin level of less than 30 micrograms/L confirms the diagnosis of iron deficiency.”